1940 Baseball: Hilltoppers to CIF: Thanks, But No Thanks

 A couple hours before a 12-7 loss to Long Beach Poly ended a 13-game winning streak and undefeated season for San Diego High, Hilltoppers players and coach Mike Morrow received trophies and baubles.

-Representatives of the Pomona 20-30 Club presented the Pacific Coast League Hollywood Stars’ perpetual trophy, which would stay with the Hilltoppers, acknowledgement of their winning the Pomona tournament three times.
+Representatives of the Pomona Rotary 20-30 Club presented the Pacific Coast League Hollywood Stars’ perpetual trophy, which would stay with the Hilltoppers, acknowledgement of their winning the Pomona tournament three times.

 They also retired the (San Diego) Carnation Ice Cream trophy, emblematic of their three Pomona championships.